devanb4264/guest-notes-486/README.md

 #Part 3

-Could you tell us a little more about the reverse proxy self domain?
+Could you tell us a little more about the reverse proxy self domain, or hw your app benefits from it/utilizes it?
 You began the topic last session but I don’t think we ever got any more detail on it.

 What are the differences of using a static IP versus a dynamic IP for a company’s infrastructure in regards to accessibility and security?